YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ##### Things To Consider

 ###### FAQ
-- Do you really need?
+- Do you really need as a stand alone page?
     -  This information should be in Getting Start aand Reference Guide
-- A stand alone page
 - Use Headers to enable scanning (H1 H2 H3 etc)
-- Group Quesstions and Tops
+- Group Quesstions and Topics
-- Are they really frequently asked questions
+- Are they really frequently asked questions or just something you want to highlight
 - Use as a last resources
-- Use the lanuage of your end user
+- Use the lanuage of your end user when writting  - avoid jargon
 - Use visuals when possible
 - Inclued the ability to search
 - Keep it focused